-We are an organisation, committed to offering opportunity to children living in poverty in Brazil.
-Our efforts are based on educating children, supporting families and building stronger communities.
+We want to educate children, support families and build stronger communities.
 Our goal is to prevent the circumstances that lead children to the streets and help put them on a pathway of hope before they become street children.

 - In a favela there is a failure of law and order, widespread corruption, drug and alcohol addiction, hardly any pleasurable family life and desperate poverty.
 In such a confusing world, children need guidance to help them identify the values, beliefs and morals which are important to them and on which they will lead their lives.

-- We offer guidance to children based on our Christian faith, to help children develop positive aspirations, vision and faith for themselves, their family, their community and nation.
+- We offer guidance to children based on our Christian faith, including the opportunity to develop positive aspirations, vision and faith for themselves, their family, their community and nation.
 Once children have hope and are able to see the potential and purpose of study, we encourage them that they have something to offer to others who perhaps do not yet have the same outlook.

 - We facilitate opportunities for young people to serve their communities.
-We encourage them to listen to people’s needs and work out how they can help make their home ‘towns’ safe, healthy and peaceful.
+We encourage them to listen to people’s needs and work out how they can help make their community safe, healthy and peaceful.

 In 1993 an enthusiastic pastor and social justice campaigner called Steve Chalke found his way to a small project called Universidade da Vida (University of Life), in the heart of the slums of Fortaleza, on the north-east coast of Brazil.

 The project he found was run by a local Brazilian called Marcondes Marques, and a group of dedicated Brazilians who were caring for and teaching 100 children from the slums everyday.
 On behalf of the Christmas Cracker Trust (which later became Oasis Trust), Steve made a video about the work of the project and showed it all over the UK to promote the needs of children living in slums and what could be done to help them.